wp-plugins/captcha-bank/readme.txt

 Stable tag: 2.1.21
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Captcha Bank protects your website from spam and abuse while letting real people pass through with ease.
+Captcha Bank is an easy to use wordpress Captcha plugin to prevent spam on your site while letting real people pass through with ease.
 It's more than just a Captcha!

 == Description ==